devjgm/papers/cpp_civil_time.md

 ## Motivation

-Programming with time on a human scale is notoriously difficult and error
-prone: time zones are complicated, daylight-saving time (DST) is complicated, calendars are complicated, and leap seconds are complicated.
-These complexities quickly surface in code because programmers do not have a simple mental model with which to reason about the time-programming challenges that they are facing.
+Programming with time on a human scale is notoriously difficult and error prone: time zones are complicated, daylight-saving time (DST) is complicated, calendars are complicated, and leap seconds are complicated.
+These complexities quickly surface in code because programmers do not have a simple mental model with which to reason about the time-programming challenges they are facing.
 This lack of a simple mental model begets the lack of a simple time-programming library, leaving only complicated libraries that programmers struggle to understand and use correctly.

 A few years ago we set out to fix these problems within Google by doing the
 following: